AliExpress Supplier Risk: How to Verify Reliable Sellers in 2026

 Look for sellers with a feedback score of 95% or higher and at least 6 months of operation.
 A 4.5+ star rating with verified business license is the minimum baseline for low-risk sourcing.
 Below these thresholds, the probability of quality or shipping issues increases significantly.

-How common are scam sellers on AliExpress in 2026?
+How common are unreliable sellers on AliExpress in 2026?

-Most AliExpress sellers are legitimate, but scam tactics like bait-and-switch products and inflated reviews affect an estimated 10-15% of listings in popular dropshipping categories.
+Most AliExpress sellers are legitimate, but product quality discrepancies and inflated reviews are a known risk in popular dropshipping categories — particularly high-margin electronics and beauty items.
 The risk is manageable if you vet suppliers systematically using the red flags outlined above and tools like AliShopping Tools' Risk Assessment tab.

 Should I use AliExpress buyer protection or PayPal for orders?